 I’m not saying that older people don’t deserve respect or that younger people shouldn’t listen to them for wisdom or guidance.
 What I’m saying is that people need to get rid of the lie they tell themselves when they believe they should have something nice because of their age.

-Here’s just 2 phrases I’ve heard recently:
+Here are just 2 phrases I’ve heard recently:

 “I know I can’t really afford it, but ya know at 58 I think I finally deserve a new car”

-“Yeah it’s expensive, but at my age I think I deserve just a little something”
+“Yeah it’s expensive, but at my age, I think I deserve just a little something”

 Again, this just isn’t true.
 You shouldn’t buy stuff you can’t afford.
 And you shouldn’t buy stuff without a good reason.
 This type of thinking leads people to make stupid financial decisions that can cost them for the rest of their life.

 It’s just a lie that we tell ourselves.
 It’s a way to make up a false achievement so that we can treat ourselves to a false reward.
 And I’m not saying you shouldn’t ever treat yourself.
 But I am saying when you do, it should be for a real reason, not just because of your age.

 4. I’ve Worked Hard, I Should Get This

 This one is tough.
 Because there is some truth to it.

 If you work hard, you should get a fair wage.
 I wholeheartedly believe that.
 But the difficult part comes in 2 ways.